Guide to Tax Residency and Non-Domicile Status in Cyprus

 3You have obtained Tax Residency and a Tax Identification Code in Cyprus.

-non-domicile status, you can apply by completing the questionnaire T.D.38Qa and form T.D.38 and submitting them to your local Tax Department office.
+You can apply for non-dom status by completing the questionnaire T.D.38Qa and form T.D.38 and submitting them to your local Tax Department office.
 Once approved, you will receive a certificate of non-domicile status.

 Our blogs are regularly updated to ensure information is current and accurate.